stormpath/stormpath-documentation/source/accnt_mgmt.rst

 4.1.
 Modeling Your User Base
 ============================

-The first topic that we need to address is how we are user modeling works inside Stormpath.
+The first topic that we need to address is how user modeling works inside Stormpath.

 User Accounts in Stormpath aren't directly associated with Applications, but only indirectly via **Directories**, **Organizations**, and also possibly **Groups**.